Zunku/sentiment-scope/README.md

 - ☁ Cloud-based training and automated retraining using Azure Machine Learning Pipelines
 - 🌐 REST API built with FastAPI for real-time predictions
 - 🐳 Dockerized deployment workflow for local and production environments
+- 💛 Online interface for the end user with JavaScript

 ---